SFTP Component

 | Custom Server Host Key Algorithms | A comma-separated list of custom server host key algorithms.
 Overrides the default server host key algorithms.
 Algorithm order matters.
 Advanced setting. | ssh-rsa, ssh-dss |

-| Enable Unsecure Ciphers | If true, CBC ciphers will be added to the connection. | false |
+| Enable Unsecure Ciphers | When true, CBC ciphers will be added to the connection. | false |

-| Enable Unsecure Server Host Key Algorithms | If true, unsecure server host key algorithms will be added to the connection. | false |
+| Enable Unsecure Server Host Key Algorithms | When true, unsecure server host key algorithms will be added to the connection. | false |

 | Host | The address of the SFTP server.
 This should be either an IP address or hostname. | sftp.example.com |

-| Password | Password for SFTP authentication | p@s$W0Rd |
+| Password | The password for SFTP authentication. | p@s$W0Rd |

 | Port | The port of the SFTP server. | 2222 |